jrweth/hw04-l-systems/README.md

 This project explores the use of L-systems to make organic plants.
 The most difficult part of

 ## Demos
-The demos for this project can be found in two places
+The demo for this project can be found hosted on github
 - [https://jrweth.github.io/l-system-trees/](https://jrweth.github.io/l-system-trees/)

 ## Creating General L-system Parser